Michael Flynn (footballer): Walsall

+Swindon Town

+On 8 May 2023, Flynn was appointed manager of Swindon Town on a two-year contract, officially taking charge following the last match of the season that same day.
+Wayne Hatswell was appointed assistant manager to Flynn.

+In November 2023, Flynn and Hatswell both signed contract extensions to keep them at the club until June 2026.
+On 15 January 2024, Flynn and Hatswell departed Swindon with the club in 15th position, having lost ten of their last 15 matches.

+Cheltenham Town

+On 31 May 2024, Flynn was appointed manager of EFL League Two side Cheltenham Town.

+On 20 September 2025, Flynn was sacked following a 3–0 home defeat to Oldham Athletic that left the club sitting bottom of the league with just four points from nine matches.

 Personal life

 Born in Newport, he was born to his mother Kerry and father John, both of Bettws.
-His mother had Michael at the age of 20 and he grew up with his great aunt Sheila and uncle Ted on Baldwin Street in the Pillgwenlly area of Newport.
+His mother had Michael at the age of 20 and he grew up with his great-aunt Sheila and great-uncle Ted on Baldwin Street in the Pillgwenlly area of Newport.
 His uncle worked at Newport Docks.
 Flynn has spoken of his uncle and aunt's Catholic values and its influence on his upbringing.
 He also described himself as a shy child, and a short but keen young footballer.
 He played for a range of youth sides including Albion Rovers Under 10s, Pill AFC, Newport Civil Service and Newport YMCA.

 Flynn worked part-time jobs early in his career, stacking shelves while a youth player for Newport.
 He worked as a postman in 2001 prior to his first professional contract with Barry Town.
 Flynn married Victoria in 2016, and has five children; one daughter and two sons from previous relationships: Dionne (b.
 2000), Charlie (b.
 2014) and Theo (b.
 2014) and two sons with Victoria: Edward (b.
 2015) and Samuel (b.
 2017).

-Flynn went to St Joseph's High School as a child, where he was a schoolmate of former West Ham United F.C. player and Wales international James Collins, who is two years younger than Flynn.
+Flynn went to St Joseph's High School as a child, where he was a schoolmate of former West Ham United player and Wales international James Collins, who is two years younger than Flynn.
 Flynn attended Staffordshire University obtaining a 2:1 degree in BA Sports Journalism and Media Law.
 Flynn holds a UEFA Pro Licence, which he obtained alongside Thierry Henry at the Football Association of Wales Dragon Park headquarters in 2013.
-He was previously a director of a Newport estate agency named Crook, Hudson & Flynn, and is now a director of estate agency David Spencer Ltd.
+He is a director of the Newport estate agent named Crook, Hudson & Flynn since 2014, and he was a director of estate agency David Spencer Limited until 2022.